 A Webinar is a Web-based Seminar – a presentation, lecture, workshop or seminar that is transmitted over the Web.

-All OGS Webinars are available for FREE to members in good standing of the Ontario Genealogical Society.
+All OGS Webinars are available for free to members in good standing of the Ontario Genealogical Society.

-Members can access webinars on the appropriate date and time by signing into the OGS member account and selecting the Attend Webinar link.
+Members access webinars on the appropriate date and time by signing into the OGS member account and selecting the Attend Webinar link.

 Geography no longer matters as those with like interests join in instructional or educational presentations with genealogical focus.
 This initiative is made possible through The Society's agreement with The National Institute for Genealogical Studies.